-Glacier Bay National ParkOver the two days in the park travel nearly 60 miles cruising up-bay to Grand Pacific and Margerie Glaciers, which frequently calve huge icebergs into the bay.
-If conditions permit, lower the inflatable and weave among the icebergs that have fallen from the face of the glaciers.
+Glacier Bay National ParkOver the two days in the park travel nearly 60 miles, cruising up-bay to Grand Pacific and Margerie Glaciers, which frequently calve huge icebergs into the bay.
+If conditions permit, lower the inflatables and weave among the icebergs that have fallen from the face of the glaciers.
 Enjoy evenings at anchor in hidden coves, and mornings paddling your kayaks in the quiet of this majestic wilderness.
 And what will you find?
 Here in the bay there are puffins and sea lions, mountain goats and bears, moose, eagles, and scenery more spectacular than any place on Earth.
-Glacier Bay is at its best when explored by small groups on a nimble yacht over the course of two days to hike and kayak inside the bay and wilderness areas.
+Glacier Bay is at its best when explored by small groups on a nimble ship over the course of two days to hike and kayak inside the bay and wilderness areas.

 Icy StraitDuring today's ultimate day of exploration, there's no agenda to follow except to experience every moment scouring the nutrient-rich waters in search for humpbacks, porpoise, sea lions and other wildlife.
 Marvel at the grand scenery of the Alaskan wilderness as your crew expertly guides you through those "not in the guide book" areas that only the locals know.
 Join the Captain on the bridge or out on deck in search for marine mammals.
 Late afternoon, have the opportunity to drop the skiffs and kayaks to further explore the shoreline of a remote bay.
 The afternoon and evening will be spent at Point Adolphus, Alaska's most famous humpback whale feeding area.
 Be on the watch for the telltale blow of humpback whales as we cruise through Icy Strait.
-Before retiring for the evening enjoy the wilderness solitude while relaxing in the upper deck hot tub or enjoy a nightcap with your fellow yachtmates in the salon.
+Before retiring for the evening enjoy the wilderness solitude while relaxing in the upper deck hot tub or enjoy a nightcap with your fellow yachtmates in the saloon.

-Disembark in JuneauAfter breakfast arrive in Juneau.
+Disembark in Juneau, AlaskaAfter breakfast arrive in Juneau.
 A transfer to the Juneau airport or local hotel is included.
 Safe travels to all!